JohnOlufemi/State-of-health---Sql-Covid-Analysis-/README.md

 # Dashboard Report

-Here is a [Tableau] dashboard report that I built to further to visualize the insights and trends derived from this analysis.
+Here is https://public.tableau.com/app/profile/john.ogunleye/viz/Covid19SummaryDashboard_16982400212410/Dashboard1 dashboard report that I built to further to visualize the insights and trends derived from this analysis.